jakob-r/hugo-course/content/chapters/07_forests/07-02-intro.md

 title: "Chapter 7.2: Introduction"
 quizdown: true
 ---
 In this section we investigate random forests, a modification of bagging for trees.
-We illustrate the effect of the ensemble size and show how to compute out-of-bag error estimates.
+We illustrate the effect of ensemble size and show how to compute out-of-bag error estimates.

 <!--more-->